Henoch-Schönlein Purpura (HSP) in Children

 Talk with your child’s healthcare provider about the risks, benefits, and possible side effects of all medicines.

-What are the complications of Henoch-Schönlein purpura?
+What are the complications of Henoch-Schönlein purpura in a child?

 Most children with HSP recover fully.
 But some children may have kidney damage.
 In rare cases, a child may have kidney failure.
 Women who have had HSP as a child have a higher risk of pregnancy-induced hypertension (pre-eclampsia).